choiszt/choiszt/README.md

 ### Hi there 👋
-🔭 I’m currently working on scene graph generation and VLM for Embodied Agent.
+🔭 I’m currently working on Scene Graph Generation and VLM for Embodied Agent.

 📫 How to reach me: ls2001927@bupt.edu.cn